 There is also time for students to take elective subjects each year.
 These elective opportunities allow students to follow social interests or to enrich their educational backgrounds.
 Students may also use elective time to prepare for study in a professional field such as medicine or law or to begin work toward graduate study.
 Students may also pursue minors in many fields.

 One of the most exciting features of undergraduate education at MIT is the opportunity for students to join with faculty in ongoing research projects.
 For example, experiences in the Undergraduate Research Opportunities Program (UROP) encourage intellectual commitment and self-direction, and often provide a focus for students' undergraduate studies.
 During the Independent Activities Period in January, students can spend time in workshops, independent research projects, intensive subjects and seminars, field trips, lecture series, and other activities that do not easily fit into the traditional academic calendar.

 To complete work for a bachelor's degree in any Course (major), each student must fulfill the General Institute Requirements and must complete the departmental program specified by that Course.
 Details on General Institute Requirements and on selecting a major course of study are discussed elsewhere in this section.

 The program for the SB takes four years of full-time study for most students.
-Of the freshmen who entered between 2006 and 2010, the percentage of students who received their degrees within six years of entrance was about 92 percent.
+Of the first-year undergraduates who entered between 2007 and 2011, the percentage of students who received their degrees within six years of entrance was about 93 percent.